-Now let's come to 1-John 4:20: "'If anyone says, 'I love God,' and hates his brother, he is a liar.
+1-John 4:20: "If anyone says, 'I love God,' and hates his brother, he is a liar.
 For if he does not love his brother whom he has seen, how is he able to love God Whom he has not seen?"
-And that's part of the opposition.
+That's part of the opposition.

-Let's go back to 1-John 2:22 and let's see a couple of other things.
-Chapter two is full of the opposition.
-Let's just nail this down here: "Who is the lying one...
-[That's what we're dealing with today.
-Lies being preached in the name of Jesus Christ.
-Lies that are being preached as Truth.
-Lies that are, that have a tinkle of the Truth and are not truth.] ...Who is the lying one if it is not the one who is denying that Jesus is the Christ?....
-[And how do you deny that Jesus is the Christ?
-That He didn't come in the flesh, or that He didn't have the same flesh that we have.
-That He is not the Savior of the whole world-that people can be saved some other way.
-And you can just add the whole list up.] ...He is the one who is the antichrist-the one who is denying the Father and the Son"
+1-John 2 is full of the opposition.
+Let's just nail this down here; 1-John 2:22: "Who is the liar..."
+That's what we're dealing with today:

+• lies being preached in the name of Jesus Christ

+- lies that are being preached as Truth - lies that are, that have a tinkle of the Truth and are not Truth

+"...if it is not the one who denies that Jesus is the Christ?...." (v 22).
+How do you deny that Jesus is the Christ?

+- that He didn't come in the flesh - that He didn't have the same flesh that we have - that He is not the Savior of the whole world - that people can be saved some other way

+You can just add the whole list up.

-And how do you deny the Father and the Son?
-You deny the true, revealed existence as shown in the Bible as to the nature of God-that's how you deny it.
-Then you also deny it by breaking the commandments of God.
-Then you also deny it by trying to find your place in the world-which is exactly what is happening.
+"...He is the antichrist-the one who denies the Father and the Son" (v 22).
+How do you deny the Father and the Son?

+- you deny the true, revealed existence as shown in the Bible as to the nature of God - you also deny it by breaking the commandments of God - you also deny it by trying to find your place in the world

+-which is exactly what is happening.
 They're trying to find their place in the world by denying Christ.
-So that's, that's the profound part of it.
+That's the profound part of it.

-Let's go back to John 4:1-I already covered part of it, but let's just read it into the record: "Beloved, do not believe every spirit, but test the spirits, whether they are from God, because many false prophets have gone out into the world....
-Now let's reverse that just a little bit.
-Many false prophets have gone out into the world through the Church of God.] ...By this test you can know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God.
+John 4:1: "Beloved, do not believe every spirit, but test the spirits whether they are from God, because many false prophets have gone out Into the world."
+Let's reverse that just a little bit: "...many false prophets have gone out Into the world..." through the Church of God!

+Verse 2: "By this test you can know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God.
 And every spirit that does not confess that Jesus Christ has come in the flesh is not from God.
-And this is the spirit of antichrist, which you heard was to come, and even now it is already in the world" (vs 1-3).
-And yea, brethren, today is in the Church!
-So, that's part of the nature of the opposition.
+And this is the spirit of antichrist, which you heard was to come, and even now it is already in the world" (vs 2-3)- and yea, brethren, today is in the Church!

+That's part of the nature of the opposition.
 We will see there's more to it when we get there, but I want to do another survey to show you that this was written to Christians who know.
-This was written to Christians who should be able to think with the Word of God.
-To be able to perceive with the Spirit of God.
+This was written to Christians who should be able to think with the Word of God, to be able to perceive with the Spirit of God.
 Very profound!